CarlosChicata/data_world_portfolio/Concepts/Data warehouse/Kimball focus/README.md

 `It is often convenient to combine facts from multiple processes together into a single consolidatedfacttable if they can be expressed at the same grain`.
 Consolidated fact tables add bur-den to the ETL processing, but ease the analytic burden on the BI applications.
 They should be considered for cross-process metrics that are frequently analyzed together.

+## Techniques and concepts about Dimension Tables
+There are techniques to define and build the dimension tables inside star schema modeling.

+### Dimension Table Structure

+Every  dimension table has a single primary key column.
+This primary key is embedded as a foreign key in any associated fact table where the dimension row’s descriptive context is exactly correct for that fact table row.
+Dimension tables are usually wide, fl at denormalized tables with many low-cardinality text attributes.
+Dimension table attributes are the primary target of constraints and grouping specifi cations from queries and BI applications.